How to Build Your Own Acoustic Panels (DIY)

 Step 2: Build a wood frame around each panel

 - For each panel frame, cut two segments of furring strip to 49-3/8” and two segments to 24” (check measurements with your sound insulation panel and furring dimensions).
+Measure and cut to ensure a snug fit around the insulation.

 - Position the insulation such that the bottom face of the panel is flat and level with the wood frame.